 By 1987, Tom’s losses in the oil industry caused him to take a hard look at Fossil Rim.
 He realized the high maintenance costs of the ranch were draining him financially, but he refused to turn his back on the animals he loved.
 When he could no longer bear the costs of the ranch, Tom began a search for a partner.

-Initially, Jim and Christine advanced Tom operational funds for the ranch.
+Initially, Jim and Krystyna advanced Tom operational funds for the ranch.
 Shortly thereafter, they learned that foreclosure was imminent.
-Realizing they had to make the ultimate commitment or witness the loss of Fossil Rim and its wildlife, Jim and Christine negotiated to buy the ranch.
+Realizing they had to make the ultimate commitment or witness the loss of Fossil Rim and its wildlife, Jim and Krystyna negotiated to buy the ranch.
 After a difficult transition that took them from partnership to outright ownership, the ranch became Fossil Rim Wildlife Center on May 7, 1987.